 Total disbursements from grants and loans within the external portfolio amounted to \$329.4 million.
-Total loan disbursements represented 98.9 percent of this figure with total grant disbursements representing the remaining 1.1 percent.
+Total loan disbursements represented 98.9 percent with total grant disbursement representing the remaining 1.1 percent.
 A total of 57.4 percent of disbursements went to the Budget Support Sector, 13.3 percent to the National Disaster Management and 17.9 percent to Multisector.
 The remaining disbursements went to other sectors, see table 8.